We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Although washing is never fun, these pads are easy to launder with all of your other baby-related loads.
 And since they can go in both the washer and dryer, you won’t have to worry about waiting a long time for them to dry.

-As an added bonus, many women say they get softer and softer every time you wash them!
+As a bonus, many users say they get softer and softer every time you wash them!

 Most versatile nursing pads